thomas-ayissi/workflow-group-4-correct-repo/README.md

 - [x] added my intro file in `/people` according to group conventions
 - [x] linked to my file from `/README.md` according to group conventions

-**Naming convention for "intro" files : intro-from-same name as GitHub login-group-four**
+**Naming convention for our "intro" files : intro-from-same name as GitHub login-group-four**

 | Name                | Links to the introduction files in the "people" folder                               |